lisenxd/AT-UAP/README.md

-# Code for "Learning Universal Adversarial Perturbation by Adversarial Example", AAAI2022
+#Learning Universal Adversarial Perturbation by Adversarial Example

-Code will release soon.
+This is the repository accompanying our CVPR 2020 paper "Learning Universal Adversarial Perturbation by Adversarial Example" Code will release soon.